-All providers shall adhere to the rules and regulations as stipulated in the Medicaid and CHIP Managed Care Final Rules.
-Information about the final rule is available at the following link: https://www.medicaid.gov/medicaid/managed-care/guidance/final-rule/index.html.
+All providers shall adhere to the rules and regulations as stipulated in the W&I Code 14184.042, Medi-Cal Transformation and Medicaid and CHIP Managed Care Final Rules.
+Information about the final rule is available at the following link: Medicaid and CHIP Managed Care Final Rules.